Tekniikka&Talous

-Tekniikka&Talous (Technology&Business in English) is a Finnish language web service and news magazine focusing on innovations published in Helsinki, Finland.
+Tekniikka&Talous (Technology&Economy in English) is a Finnish language web service and news magazine published in Helsinki, Finland, which focuses on technology and innovations.

+The average number of readers for the print edition is 80,400 and the magazine's total reach was 546,800 readers (2024).
+Tekniikka&Talous is the largest technology magazine in Finland.

+A famous columnist for the publication is a pseudonymous writer known as "Perusinsinööri Veijo Miettinen," whose true identity has been the subject of speculation over the years.

 History and profile

 Tekniikka&Talous is published by media house Alma Media Oyj.
 Tekniikka&Talous covers local and global news on business, innovation, science and technology.
-The print version of the magazine comes out 41 issues per year in tabloid format.
-The magazine targets decision makers in the fields of innovation, r&d and management as well as marketing and sales.
+The print version of the magazine brings out 41 issues per year in tabloid format.
+The magazine targets decision makers in the fields of innovation, R&D and management as well as marketing and sales.